1977–78 UEFA Cup

 The 1977–78 UEFA Cup was the seventh season of the UEFA Cup, the third-tier club football competition organised by UEFA.
 The final was played over two legs at the Stade Armand-Cesari, Furiani, France, and at the Philips Stadion, Eindhoven, the Netherlands.
-It was won by PSV Eindhoven of the Netherlands, who defeated Bastia of France by an aggregate result of 3–0 to claim their first UEFA Cup title.
+It was won by PSV Eindhoven of the Netherlands, who defeated Bastia of France by an aggregate result of 3–0 to claim their first European title.

-Playing in their first European final, PSV Eindhoven became the latest of the Grote Drie trio of big Dutch teams to win a European title.
-On the other hand, Bastia was the only French team to reach a UEFA Cup final until 1996.
+Playing in their first European final, PSV became the last of the Dutch Big Three teams to win a European trophy.
+On the other hand, Bastia was the only French team to reach a UEFA Cup final until 1996 or any European final until 1991.

 Association team allocation

 A total of 64 teams from 31 UEFA member associations participate in the 1977–78 UEFA Cup.
 The original allocation scheme was as follows: